 The provision for income taxes is recorded at the end of each interim period based on the Company's best estimate of its effective income tax rate expected to be applicable for the full fiscal year.
 There is no provision for income taxes because the Company has incurred operating losses since inception.
-The Company's effective income tax rate was 0% for the six months ended June 30, 2022 and 2021 and not realizing any deferred tax assets is more likely than not.
+The Company's effective income tax rate was 0% for the three and nine months ended September 30, 2022 and 2021.
+The Company continues to maintain a full valuation allowance on its net deferred tax assets..